Posts

 Showing posts from March, 2014

-Mmmmm, doesn't my medicine look yummy?!
-Last time, I blogged about thrush and asthma medicines.
+Last week, I wrote about thrush and asthma medicines.
 I realized I had thrush and I knew I needed nystatin to treat it (thrush is an infection that you can get from using your maintenance inhaler.)
 If you use a daily inhaler or discus for your asthma medicine, it's VERY important that you rinse your mouth out after using the medicine.
-Those medicines are made with a yeast base, so you can get an infection in your mouth from using them.
+Side effects of controller/maintenance inhalers include the possibility of getting a fungal infection in your mouth from using them.
 To prevent that, I rinse my mouth out and usually eat something after using my medicine or brush my teeth to make sure my mouth is cleared out.
 Last week, I had nasty head cold, so I wasn't thinking clearly.
 I must not have been as careful as I usually am, because I ended up with thrush.
 If you have thrush, your tongue will be white and you may also have sores on your tongue or throat.
 It's VERY uncomfortable.
-And my food tastes weird too.
-There are different forms of n
+And my food tastes ...

 Thrush!!